craft-ai/craft-ai-react-decision-tree/packages/react-craft-ai-decision-tree/README.md

 > See this [example](https://codepen.io/cloderic/pen/GygQVa).

-:warning: Make sure a specific version of `react-craft-ai-decision-tree` to avoid any retrocompatibility issue.
+:warning: Make sure a specific version of `react-craft-ai-decision-tree` is used to avoid any retrocompatibility issue.

 ## Usage ##